The face was changed, yet the hand was known.

 Host-Level Hardening

 task.allowAutomaticTaskstooffin VS Code settings.
-This prevents bothrunOn: folderOpentasks from firing silently.
-Note that Path 2 still fires if the victim subsequently runs any npm command. - Audit
+This prevents therunOn: folderOpentasks from running automatically.
+Note that Path 2 can still fire if the victim subsequently runsnpm installor one of the defined npm scripts. - Audit

 .vscode/tasks.jsonbefore opening any repository from an external source.
 Look forrunOn: folderOpenand pipe-to-shell commands.
 Scroll horizontally in the raw file - malicious URLs may be pushed far off-screen by whitespace padding.
 Absence of a visible terminal is not evidence the task did not fire. - Audit